 Jemal et al 7 recently (JAMA, 11/17/15!) reported that following recommendations against prostate-specific antigen (PSA) screening by the US Preventive Services Task Force (USPSTF), both PSA screening and prostate cancer incidence declined.
 However, it is not yet clear whether this is a cause for concern or for celebration.

 A.) For each of the following statements about hypothetical additional data, explain whether it would raise concern that we should be screening more (BAD), celebrate that we are screening less (GOOD), or provide no useful information to answer the question (NOT HELPFUL).
+(HINT: What this means is: Prostate cancer screening declined.
+You don't know if this is good or bad.
+Read the three statements.
+Does the information presented in each statement help you decide whether the decline in prostate cancer is good or bad? or is the information presented not helpful to make this call?)

 While the overall incidence of prostate cancer has declined, the proportion of prostate cancers that already had distant metastases at the time of diagnosis has increased.
 [2]